HMorrison/meren.github.io/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 When submitting to a cluster, you can utilize the [snakemake cluster execution](http://snakemake.readthedocs.io/en/stable/executable.html#cluster-execution).
 Notice that the number of threads per rule could be changed using the `config.json` file (and not by using the [cluster configuration](http://snakemake.readthedocs.io/en/stable/executable.html#cluster-execution) file).

 The `{log}` and `{threads}` arguments are part of the snakemake syntax, and you can learn more about them from the snakemake documentation as well.
 Briefly, `{threads}` is a wildcard that for each job submitted to the cluster will be replaced by the number of threads that you supplied in the config file for the specific rule (or the default number of threads that we set for that rule).
-Similarly, `{log}` is a wildcard that will be replaced by the name of the log file that we set for each rule, unless you decided to change it, the log files would appear in your working directory under the directory `00_LOGS`.
+Similarly, `{log}` is a wildcard that will be replaced by the name of the log file that we set for each rule, unless you decided to change it.
+The log files will appear in your working directory under the directory `00_LOGS`.

 When submitting a workflow to a cluster, snakemake requires you to limit the number of jobs that will be submitted in parallel by using the argument `--jobs`.
 If you prefer to limit the number of threads that would be used by your workflow (for example, if you share your cluster with others and you don't want to consume all resources), then you can make use of the snakemake built-in `resources` directive.
 You can set the number of jobs to your limit (or to a very big number if you don't care), and use `--resources nodes=30`, if you wish to only use 30 threads.
-We used the word `nodes` so that to not confuse with the reserved word `threads` in snakemake.
+We used the word `nodes` so as to not confuse it with the reserved word `threads` in snakemake.

 For instance, if you were working with our servers, the command to run the contigs workflow, described above under the [Contigs workflow section of the turtorial](#contigs-workflow), would look like this: